Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ```

 #### Unsupported Linux Distributions
-The following distributions will not work with the `install.sh` script:
+The following distributions will NOT work with the `install.sh` script:

 * CentOS < 6.0
 * Debian < 8